Managing the priority of Sales Orders

 In the "Sell" screen, you can drag-and-drop Sales Orders (SO) to change their priority.
 Depending on whether you are Making to Stock or Making to Order, the priority of SOs has different effects in Katana.

-If you are Making to Order (i.e. create Manufacturing Orders using the "Make to order" button in the "Sell" screen), it has an effect on the production "Schedule" in the "Make" screen.
+If you are Making to Order, the changes in Sales Order priorities are automatically reflected in the production "Schedule" in the "Make" screen.
 Read more below.

 Read more about Make to Stock versus Make to Order Manufacturing Orders.

 Why is the priority of Sales Orders important?

 1. In a Make to Stock situation, it affects the Sales Items availability for Sales Orders

 SOs with higher ranks have a priority in booking the required products in inventory.
 This only applies to Sales Orders for which you have not created any Make to Order Manufacturing Orders.
 Read more about Sales Items availability statuses.

 - You have created 3 Sales Orders for the same product, each of which requires 3 pcs of this product.
 You have not selected "Make" -> "Make to order" in the Production column for any of those Sales Orders.

 - The "Inventory" list for this product shows that you have 4 pcs "In stock" and 3 pcs "Expected".
 Also, the "Committed" column shows 9 pcs, which are related to those 3 SOs (read more about "Inventory" list).

 - The Sales Order with the highest rank shows Sales Items availability as "In stock" because quantity "In stock" is larger than required by this SO.